enoklearn/engineering/modules/internet.md

 <details open>
    <summary><b>TLS/SSL Certificates</b></summary><br/>

-   With this topic, you’ll learn about the certificate authorities and how to encrypt traffic to web services using TLS/SSL certificates.
+   With this topic, you'll learn about the certificate authorities and how to encrypt traffic to web services using TLS/SSL certificates.

    #### Learning Outcomes
    * Describe how CAs (certificate authorities) provision TLS/SSL certificates